The Umbraco AI Kitchen Sink Install

 The goal here isn’t to prescribe how you should set up Umbraco AI in production.
 It’s to remove the friction of getting started.
 Instead of reading docs to figure out which of the dozen-plus packages you need, you get a working site with real examples in about a minute.
 From there, you can poke around, see how things are configured, and start forming your own opinions about what you’d actually use.

 If you want to swap OpenAI for Anthropic or Google, the providers are already installed — just create a new connection and update your profile.
-If you want to tweak the prompts or agents, they’re all editable in the backoffice.
+If you want to tweak the prompts, agents, guardrails, or tests, they’re all editable in the backoffice.

 Hopefully this makes it a bit easier to get hands-on with Umbraco AI.
 Give it a go and let me know what you think.